UtrechtUniversity/numworx-dwo-gwtclienthtmlui/Readme.md

 This project can be used from the commandline in bash or via maven.
 HTML pages and javascript files to create an app are in src/main/html.
 An example index.html already exists there.

-Live accessing the DwoGwtClient Api goes through the javascript console.
+BASH

+From the commandline build the docker image:

+cd src/main/docker
+docker build -t docker-local-ebs-dev-proxy .

+run the image from src/main/docker

+docker run -v `../html:/usr/local/apache2/htdocs/local -p 127.0.0.1:8888:80 -dit --name local-ebs-dev-proxy docker-local-ebs-dev-proxy

+Keep any html and javascript files in src/main/html for compatibility with the maven pom.xml

+MAVEN

+building:

+mvn docker:build

+running:

+mvn docker:run

 var dpf = dwoAPI.DwoPresenterFactory.getDwoPresenterFactory();
 pf = dpf.getFac();